KunalKokate/OpenROAD_7nmDesignContest_by_VSD_UCSD/README.md

 Magic for layout corrections and layout verification Magic and kLayout for final GDSII Layout file

-More details on the OpenROAD flow design can be found here.
+More details on the OpenROAD flow design can be found (https://openroad.readthedocs.io/en/latest/main/README.html#build-using-support-script)
-The tutorial to run the complete flow from RTL to GDSII using OpenROAD flow scripts can be found here.
+The tutorial to run the complete flow from RTL to GDSII using OpenROAD flow scripts can be found (https://openroad-flow-scripts.readthedocs.io/en/latest/tutorials/FlowTutorial.html).

 Installation of ORFS tool on your system
 You can also find the resource for the steps of installation here.
 I have demonstrated the steps I took for installation below.